Bride getting ready (approximately just under an hour needed):

 -

-For bride and groom portraits, if the couple chooses to do a first look before their ceremony, we take several portraits following that.
-We can try to get a big chunk of the formal family portraits done after the first look as well.
-Later, depending on the time of sunset that day, I take my couple out for 10-20 minutes to get some more portraits in the beautiful, warm and glowing light.
-The sunset photos are usually taken after they have eaten dinner, but while their guests are still eating.
+If you choose to do a “first look” before the ceremony, we will take several portraits immediately following that.
+We can also aim to complete a significant portion of the formal family portraits at that time.
+Later, depending on the timing of the sunset, we can go out for an additional 15-20 minutes to capture portraits in the warm, golden hour light.
+These sunset photos are typically taken after you have finished dinner while your guests are still eating.

-- If my couple chooses not to do a first look, we save the bulk of their bride and groom portraits after the ceremony is over.
-I definitely recommend to my couples who want lots of bride and groom portraits to do a first look to ensure there is plenty of time to get a large variety of shots.
+- If you choose not to do a first look, the bulk of the bride and groom portraits will be taken after the ceremony.
+For couples who want a wide variety of shots, I highly recommend a first look to ensure there is ample time for these portraits.

 Formal family portraits (approximately 20-30 minutes):

-- My second shooter and I will position ourselves as discreetly as possible to get different angles of the bridal party walking down the aisle and key moments of the ceremony.
+- My second shooter and I will position ourselves as discreetly as possible to capture various angles of the bridal party walking down the aisle and all key moments of the ceremony.

 Reception/toasts/cake cutting/dancing/grand exit (1-2 hours):